-When it comes to manpower meetings, the last thing any general contractor wants is to have drawn out, unorganized meetings that result in ill-informed construction workforce planning being pieced together.
+When it comes to workforce planning meetings, the last thing any general contractor wants is to have drawn-out, unorganized meetings that result in ill-informed construction workforce planning being pieced together.
 Especially when gathering your full operations team for a meeting is likely creating the most expensive meeting your organization can have.

-Ensuring these meetings are productive and result in a strategic, well informed construction workforce plan will help to drive company objectives forward – all it takes is a little preparation and buy-in from your team.
-Having control going into your manpower meetings, with the right tools, will prevent lost time and keep from any team members walking away confused.
+Ensuring these meetings are productive and result in a strategic, well-informed construction workforce plan will help to drive company objectives forward – all it takes is a little preparation and buy-in from your team.
+Having control going into your meetings, with the right tools, will prevent lost time and keep from any team members walking away confused.

 Keep your construction workforce planning up to date

-This is an ongoing process as workforce details and allocations are constantly shifting, but keeping your construction workforce plan up to date means that time won’t be wasted updating information that could have been done ahead of your manpower meetings.
+This is an ongoing process as workforce details and allocations are constantly shifting, but keeping your construction workforce plan up to date means that time won’t be wasted updating information that could have been done ahead of your workforce planning meetings.
 This includes: